DCI Children's Camps

 The camp runs from 7 a.m. to 4 p.m. daily for 6 days.

 The camp involves 200+ children from impoverished homes, selected by community leaders.

-Join us in improving lives of children in Tambaya community, Korogocho slums and "Bewomi Community" by sharing your skills and talents or by making a donation.
+Help us to improve the lives of children in Tambaya community, Korogocho slums and "Bewomi Community" by sharing your skills and talents or by making a donation.